dhruvvig1/StatusTracker/replit.md

 ## Overview

 AIStandup is an enterprise productivity application designed for tracking project status updates with AI-powered features.
 Built for Visa, it enables teams to manage projects and create standup reports using speech-to-text and AI text refinement capabilities.
 The application follows a Linear-inspired design system with Material Design principles, emphasizing information density and professional aesthetics suitable for enterprise use.
-Key capabilities include project management, status tracking, speech-to-text, AI refinement, status change functionality, and AI-powered newsletter generation with email integration.
+Key capabilities include project management, status tracking, speech-to-text, AI refinement (spelling/grammar only), status change functionality, AI-powered newsletter generation with email integration, and a Sprint Standup board with mock VASINNOV- tickets in a kanban layout.

 ## User Preferences